folio-org/stripes-erm-components/lib/LicenseTermsList/readme.md

 ## Basic Usage
-Simply passing a license object is all that's required.
+Simply passing a license object and it's terms is all that's required.
 ```

 ```